antonwass/advent-of-code/readme.md

 To run all challenges:
 `node 2018/app.js`

-To run a Specific day:
+To run a specific challenge:
 `node 2018/app.js 1`